mimic-sussex/sema/assets/docs/sample-loading.md

+# Default Samples

+A range of samples are included by default in sema.

+- `909`: Snare
+- `909b`: Kick
+- `909closed`: Closed hi-hat
+- `909open`: Open hi-hat
+- `click`: Clicking sound
+- `spade`: Spade sound
+- `boom2`: Explosion sound
+- `boom`: Explosion sound
+- `machine`: Mechanical sound
+- `patterndrone2`: Drone sound
+- `convol5`: Scraping sound

-# Loading Sound Files in Sema
+# Loading External Sound Files

-You can load sound files in Sema through the JS window.
+You can load additional sound files in Sema through the JS window.
 Sound files can either be sent to the signal engine as buffers, or used within the JS window (for example to train a machine learning model).

 ## Make the files available over a web connection (local or remote)